 The Greatest Retirement Lie Ever Told

-You see, I’d been told all my life that if I worked hard, put money aside in “safe, interest-bearing accounts,” when the time came for me to retire I’d be set for life…
+You see, folks in my generation had been told all their lives that if they worked hard, put money aside in “safe, interest-bearing accounts,” when the time came for them to retire they’d be set for life…

 What happened instead was this:

-When the financial crisis hit in ‘08, the banks (who’d just been bailed out to the tune of billions, mind you) decided they would no longer pay me the decent interest rates I’d signed up for.
+When the financial crisis hit in ‘08, the banks (who’d just been bailed out to the tune of billions, mind you) decided they would no longer pay the decent interest rates CD participants had signed up for.

-So they started calling in our CDs… and boy, did we ever take a hit.
+So they started calling in CDs… and boy, did folks ever take a hit.

-Instead of the 6% we were promised, the banks now offered us a paltry 2% rate — and only if we locked in our money for 5 years.
+Instead of the 6% promised, banks now offered a paltry 2% rate — and only if the money was locked in for 5 years.

-Well, I don’t know about you, but I sure as hell can’t live on 2%!
+Well, I don’t know about you, but I sure as hell don't know many people who could live on 2%!
 (And that’s before taxes and inflation.)

-Almost overnight, the bulk of our retirement income had been flushed down the drain.
+Almost overnight, the bulk of millions of folks' retirement income had been flushed down the drain.

 What was going on?
 The stock market had crumbled and returns on everything from Treasuries, AAA bonds to savings accounts had all plunged as well.